-In November 2011, we entered into an amended and restated loan agreement with our existing banks which provides for up to a \$50,000,000 revolving credit facility repayable in November 2016, with the availability of repayments without penalty.
+In November 2016, we entered into an amended and restated loan agreement with our existing banks which provides for up to a \$50,000,000 revolving credit facility repayable in November 2021, with the availability of repayments without penalty.
+Interest is calculated based on LIBOR plus an applicable margin.
 The agreement contains financial covenants and requires commitment fees in accordance with standard banking practice.
-As of September 26, 2015 and September 27, 2014, there were no outstanding balances under the facility.
-We were in compliance with the financial covenants at September 26, 2015.
+As of September 24, 2016 and September 26, 2015, there were no outstanding balances under the facility.
+We were in compliance with the financial covenants at September 24, 2016.